Cancel anytime

 - Acquisition Price (USD millions): 6500

-- Strategic Rationale: Expanded TI's analog portfolio and market share.
+- Strategic Rationale: Expanded TI's analog portfolio and increased its presence in the industrial market.

 Growth Trajectory and Initiatives